scroll-tech/scroll/README.md

-├── <a href="./database">database</a>: Database client and schema definition ├── <a href="./src">l2geth</a>: Scroll execution node ├── <a href="./prover">prover</a>: Prover client that runs proof generation for zkEVM circuit and aggregation circuit ├── <a href="./prover-stats-api">prover-stats-api</a>: Collect and show prover statistics ├── <a href="./rollup">rollup</a>: Rollup-related services ├── <a href="./rpc-gateway">rpc-gateway</a>: RPC gateway external repo └── <a href="./tests">tests</a>: Integration tests
+├── <a href="./database">database</a>: Database client and schema definition ├── <a href="./src">l2geth</a>: Scroll execution node ├── <a href="./prover">prover</a>: Prover client that runs proof generation for zkEVM circuit and aggregation circuit ├── <a href="./rollup">rollup</a>: Rollup-related services ├── <a href="./rpc-gateway">rpc-gateway</a>: RPC gateway external repo └── <a href="./tests">tests</a>: Integration tests